This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 See dispute resolution Option W3 in the NEC4 suite of contracts published by the Institution of Civil Engineers, London.

-Under ICC Dispute Board Rules (2015) (the ICC Rules) this is described as a ‘Conclusion’.
+Under the ICC Rules this is described as a ‘Conclusion’.

-The 2017 editions of FIDIC rename this the dispute avoidance and adjudication board (DAAB).
+FIDIC 2017 renames this the dispute avoidance and adjudication board (DAAB).

 On some significant projects, boards are made up of a greater number of individuals with different skills from whom sub-boards are drawn to deal with particular disputes.
 Examples include CERN’s Hadron Collider; ITER/Fusion for Energy and the Channel Tunnel, which had five-member and upwards boards, and the Hong Kong International Airport board, which had seven members.

-The timetable for a board decision or recommendation will vary from contract to contract but is typically round three months.
+The timetable for a board decision or recommendation will vary from contract to contract but is typically around three months.
 FIDIC provides for 84 days.

 See below regarding FIDIC informal assistance that requires agreement of both parties.

 FIDIC has an 84-day period: see Sub-Clause 20.4 in the 1999 editions and Sub-Clause 21.4 in the 2017 editions.
-ICC determination is due within 90 days of statement of case being received by chairman of the DRB.
+ICC determination is due within 90 days of the statement of case being received by the chair of the DRB.

-This illustrates the difficulty with enforcing a dispute board decision where the underlying contract does not set out what is its contractual effect and parties’ obligations re compliance.
+This illustrates the difficulty with enforcing a dispute board decision where the underlying contract does not set out what is its contractual effect and the parties’ obligations regarding compliance.